BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 - Hires. fix: Off
 - Width: 512
 - Height: 512
-- Batch count: 3
+- Batch count: 1
-- Batch size: 3
+- Batch size: 4
 - CFG Scale: 8 (note: higher than the default)
 - Seed: 12345678 (note: different to the default)
 - Grid margins (px): 16 (note: different to the default)

 (The exact value of the seed doesn't matter; the key thing is that it is constant for all of the generations.)

-I've found this to be an unexpectedly useful prompt for detecting the right `Steps` value to use.
-Set the `Prompt` field to:
+The prompt I usually use for detecting the right `Steps` value to use is:

 ```
 a medium closeup color portrait photo of fr3nchl4dysd15-20 wearing a bra on a greek island